Background pattern

 Precautions to be taken before handling or administering the medicinal product

-CARVYKTI should be transported within the centre in closed, breakage-proof and leak-proof containers.
+CARVYKTI should be transported within the center in closed, breakage-proof, and leak-proof containers.

 This medicinal product contains human blood cells.
-Healthcare professionals handling CARVYKTI should take the necessary precautions (wear gloves, protective clothing and eye protection) to avoid the possible transmission of infectious diseases.
+Healthcare professionals handling CARVYKTI should take appropriate precautions (wear gloves, protective clothing, and eye protection) to avoid the possible transmission of infectious diseases.

-CARVYKTI should remain at all times at ≤ -120 ºC, until the moment of thawing the contents of the infusion bag.
+CARVYKTI should remain at ≤ -120 °C at all times until the contents of the bag are thawed for infusion.

-The time of thawing and infusion of CARVYKTI should be coordinated; the infusion time should be confirmed in advance and the thawing time should be adjusted so that CARVYKTI is available for infusion when the patient is ready.
-Once thawed, the medicinal product should be administered immediately and the infusion should be completed within 2.5 hours.
+The time of thawing and infusion of CARVYKTI should be coordinated; the infusion time should be confirmed in advance, and the start time of thawing should be adjusted so that CARVYKTI is available for infusion when the patient is ready.
+Once thawed, the medicinal product should be administered immediately, and the infusion should be completed within 2.5 hours.

-• Before preparing CARVYKTI, the patient's identity should be confirmed by comparing it with the patient's identifiers on the cryogenic container of CARVYKTI and the batch information leaflet.
-The infusion bag of CARVYKTI should not be removed from the cryogenic container if the specific patient information on the label does not match the intended patient.
+• Before preparing CARVYKTI, the patient's identity should be confirmed by comparing the patient identifiers on the CARVYKTI cryogenic container and the batch information sheet.
+The CARVYKTI infusion bag should not be removed from the cryogenic container if the patient-specific information on the label does not match the intended patient.

-• Once the patient's identity has been confirmed, the infusion bag is removed from the cryogenic container.
+• Once the patient's identity has been confirmed, the CARVYKTI infusion bag should be removed from the cryogenic container.

 Thawing

-• Before thawing, the infusion bag should be placed inside a plastic bag with a hermetic closure.
+• Before thawing, the infusion bag should be placed inside a sealed plastic bag.

-• CARVYKTI should be thawed at 37 ºC ± 2 ºC using a water bath or a dry thawing device, until no ice is visible in the infusion bag.
-The total time from the start of thawing to its completion should not exceed 15 minutes.
+• CARVYKTI should be thawed at 37 °C ± 2 °C using a water bath or a dry thawing device until no ice is visible in the infusion bag.
+The total time from the start of thawing to completion should not exceed 15 minutes.

-• The infusion bag should be removed from the plastic bag with a hermetic closure and dried with a cloth.
-The contents of the infusion bag should be gently mixed to disperse the aggregated cells.
-If cell aggregates are observed, continue to mix the contents of the infusion bag gently.
-Small cell aggregates should be dispersed manually and gently.
-CARVYKTI should not be pre-filtered in a different container, washed, centrifuged, and/or re-suspended in new media before infusion.
+• The infusion bag should be removed from the sealed plastic bag and dried with a cloth.
+The contents of the infusion bag should be gently mixed to disperse any aggregated cellular material.
+If aggregated cells are observed, continue to gently mix the contents of the bag.
+Small aggregations of cellular material should be manually dispersed gently.
+CARVYKTI should not be pre-filtered into a different container, washed, centrifuged, and/or resuspended in new media before infusion.

 Administration

-• Before infusion and during the recovery period, ensure that tocilizumab and an emergency kit are available.
-In the exceptional case where tocilizumab is not available due to a shortage listed on the European Medicines Agency's shortage list, ensure that the centre has adequate alternative measures for the treatment of SLC in place instead of tocilizumab.
+• Before infusion and during the recovery period, ensure that tocilizumab and emergency equipment are available.
+In the exceptional case where tocilizumab is not available due to a shortage listed on the European Medicines Agency's shortage list, ensure that the center has adequate alternative measures for the treatment of CRS instead of tocilizumab.

-• Confirm the patient's identity with the patient's identifiers on the infusion bag of CARVYKTI and the batch information leaflet.
-Do not infuse CARVYKTI if the information on the specific patient label does not match the intended patient.
+• Confirm the patient's identity with the patient identifiers on the CARVYKTI infusion bag and the batch information sheet.
+Do not infuse CARVYKTI if the patient-specific information on the label does not match the intended patient.

-• Once thawed, the entire contents of the infusion bag of CARVYKTI should be administered via intravenous infusion within 2.5 hours at room temperature (20 ºC to 25 ºC), using infusion equipment with an in-line filter.
-The infusion usually lasts less than 60 minutes.
+• Once thawed, the entire contents of the CARVYKTI bag should be administered via intravenous infusion within 2.5 hours at room temperature (20 °C to 25 °C), using infusion equipment with an in-line filter.
+The infusion usually takes less than 60 minutes.

-• Mix the contents of the infusion bag gently during the infusion of CARVYKTI to disperse the aggregated cells.
+• Gently mix the contents of the bag during the infusion of CARVYKTI to disperse any aggregated cells.

-• Once the contents of the infusion bag have been infused, the administration route, including the in-line filter, should be flushed with a 9 mg/ml (0.9 %) sodium chloride injection solution to ensure that the entire medicinal product is administered.
+• After the entire contents of the product bag have been infused, flush the administration line, including the in-line filter, with a 9 mg/ml (0.9%) sodium chloride injection solution to ensure that all of the medicinal product is administered.

 Precautions to be taken for the disposal of the medicinal product

-The handling and disposal of unused medicinal product and all materials that have come into contact with CARVYKTI (solid and liquid waste) should be carried out as if they were potentially infectious materials and in accordance with local regulations on the handling of human origin materials.
+Handling and disposal of unused medicinal product and all materials that have come into contact with CARVYKTI (solid and liquid waste) should be done as if they were potentially infectious and in accordance with local regulations for handling human-derived material.

 Measures to be taken in case of accidental exposure